Concerto for Violin & Orchestra - "Eleven Eleven"

-- amplified violin and large orchestra
+- amplified violin and orchestra

-- Solo Instruments with Orchestra
+- Solo Instrument(s) with Orchestra, Violin and Orchestra

 - Concerto for Violin ("Eleven, Eleven") was jointly commissioned by the Czech National Symphony Orchestra, Stanford Live, Stanford University and the Royal Scottish National Orchestra